Pedrohme/saltyDbApi/README.md

 <br />

-At the time of writing, the website was online at https://saltybot-api-pedrohme.herokuapp.com/
+At the time of writing, the website was online at https://saltybot-api-pedrohme.herokuapp.com/ (with most features disabled, because free databases don't allow many read/write operations per month)

 <br />
 <br />